โDollar-cost average orders

-Ekubo's first extension is the TWAMM, or "time-weighted average market maker," which shows up in the interface as "DCA" orders and "DCA-enabled" pools.
+TWAMM, or "time-weighted average market maker," is an Ekubo extension which is enables a feature in the interface called "DCA" orders and "DCA-enabled" pools.
 DCA orders are orders to sell a token at a specified rate between a start and end time.
-The mechanism involved in executing Ekubo's TWAMM orders is best described by Paradigm.
+The mechanism involved in executing Ekubo's DCA orders is best described by Paradigm.

 Orders on both sides of a DCA-enabled pool are netted against each other, and the difference is swapped on the pool to compute the resulting price for the orders.